-I also sent his girlfriend a message, saying that although I was deeply grieving, I wanted to acknowledge that J’s passing probably brought up a lot of painful memories about when she lost her mom/her husband lost his wife (also to cancer.)
+I also sent his girlfriend a message, saying that although I was deeply grieving, I wanted to acknowledge that J’s passing probably brought up a lot of painful memories about when she lost her mom/her guardian lost his wife (also to cancer.)
 She was truly touched by that.

 Everything is still terrifying and new and I’m sure there is still more heartbreak to come for me as I sit longer with this grief.
 But the kids are all so dedicated to making sure that I’m okay that I think eventually I will be.